albacoretuna/flowdock-search-and-analytics/README.md

 # Flowdock Analytics

-An app to import Flowdock messages into elastic search stack, so that search and analytics becomes easier for Flowdock.
+A nodejs app to mport Flowdock messages into elasticsearch, so that search and analytics becomes easier for Flowdock.
+Once messages are indexed Kibana can be used to search and visualize results in realtime.

 # Install
 ### 1. clone and add dependencies